-Tenants who reside in structures being elevated, and who are deemed to be "displaced" under the URA regulations, may be eligible for certain benefits in accordance with Uniform Relocation Assistance and Real Property Acquisition Policies for Federal and Federally Assisted Projects of 1970, Public Law 91-646, 84 Stat.
+Tenants who reside in structures being elevated, and who are deemed to be "displaced" under the Uniform Relocation Assistance and Real Property Acquisition Act (URA) regulations, may be eligible for certain benefits in accordance with Uniform Relocation Assistance and Real Property Acquisition Policies for Federal and Federally Assisted Projects of 1970, Public Law 91-646, 84 Stat.
 1894 (42 U.S.C.
 4601), as amended by the Surface Transportation and Uniform Relocation Assistance Act of 1987, Title IV of Public Law 100-17, 101 Stat.
 246-256; 49 Code of Federal Regulations 24; and HUD Handbook 1378 (collectively referred to as the URA).
 Displacement longer than 90 days will be consistent with the URA.
-Appropriate advisory services, including reasonable advance written notice of the following:
+Appropriate advisory services, including reasonable advance written notice of: